The Rose of England: Commentary

 Many of the allegorical statements refer to the shields of those involved.

-The garden is England, and the rose tree the House of Lancaster, with the king being Henry V of England.
-The boar is either the House of York, which claimed the throne in the person of Edward IV of England, or Richard III of England, who endangered the future Henry VII of England's life, causing his uncle Jasper Tudor to flee the country with him - or represents both.
+The garden is England, and the rose tree the House of Lancaster (the Red Rose of Lancaster being associated with it), with the king being Henry V of England.
+The boar can represent either the House of York (whose Edward IV deposed the House of Lancaster) or specifically Richard III of England (whose symbol was the white boar), who endangered the future Henry VII of England's life, causing his uncle Jasper Tudor to flee the country with him - or represents both.